wasiur/wasiur.github.io/Research/README.md

 ## Workshop/conference organization
+1. Mini-symposium at the SIAM Optimization 2023. (jointly with Yordan Raykov)
+2. Mini-sympoisum at the Annual Meeting of the SMB, Columbus, Ohio, July 2023.
+(Jointly with Hye-Won Kang.)
-11. Workshop on ["Recent Challenges in Mathematical Epidemiology"](https://www.wasiur.xyz/EpiWorkshopSep2022/EpiWorkshopSep2022.html), September 27, 2022. (jointly with Kirsty Bolton and Yordan Raykov)
+3. Workshop on ["Recent Challenges in Mathematical Epidemiology"](https://www.wasiur.xyz/EpiWorkshopSep2022/EpiWorkshopSep2022.html), September 27, 2022. (jointly with Kirsty Bolton and Yordan Raykov)
-10. Mini-symposium at the ECMTB 2022. (jointly with Hye-Won Kang)
+4. Mini-symposium at the ECMTB 2022. (jointly with Hye-Won Kang)
-9. AIM SQuaREs project 2022-2024. (jointly with Hye-Won Kang, Lea Popovic, Greg Rempala, Ruth Williams and Felipe Campos)
+5. AIM SQuaREs project 2022-2024. (jointly with Hye-Won Kang, Lea Popovic, Greg Rempala, Ruth Williams and Felipe Campos)
-8. BIRS Workshop on “Preparing for the next pandemic”, June 12-17, 2022 (jointly with Sara Del Valle, Joel C. Miller and Rick Durrett)
+6. BIRS Workshop on “Preparing for the next pandemic”, June 12-17, 2022 (jointly with Sara Del Valle, Joel C. Miller and Rick Durrett)
 7. Mini-symposium at the SIAM Conference on Applications of Dynamical Systems, 2021
-6. Mini-symposium at the Annual Meeting of the Society for Mathematical Biology, 2021 (Jointly with Hye-Won Kang)
+8. Mini-symposium at the Annual Meeting of the Society for Mathematical Biology, 2021 (Jointly with Hye-Won Kang)
-5. Invited session at the Annual Meeting of the ENAR, 2021 (jointly with Marissa Renardy)
+9. Invited session at the Annual Meeting of the ENAR, 2021 (jointly with Marissa Renardy)
-4. Mini-symposium at the Annual Meeting of the SMB, virtual, August 19, 2020 (jointly with [Hye-Won Kang](https://userpages.umbc.edu/~hwkang/))
+10. Mini-symposium at the Annual Meeting of the SMB, virtual, August 19, 2020 (jointly with [Hye-Won Kang](https://userpages.umbc.edu/~hwkang/))
-3. Mini-symposium at the SIAM Conference on Mathematics of Data Science (MDS20), Cincinnati, OH, USA, June 11, 2020 (jointly with [Veronica Ciaconel](https://www.asc.ohio-state.edu/ciocanel.1/index.html))
+11. Mini-symposium at the SIAM Conference on Mathematics of Data Science (MDS20), Cincinnati, OH, USA, June 11, 2020 (jointly with [Veronica Ciaconel](https://www.asc.ohio-state.edu/ciocanel.1/index.html))
-2. Contributed Session at the Latin American Congress of Probability and Mathematical Statistics (CLAPEM) XV, Merida-Yucatán, México, December, 2019 (jointly with [Hye-Won Kang](https://userpages.umbc.edu/~hwkang/))
+12. Contributed Session at the Latin American Congress of Probability and Mathematical Statistics (CLAPEM) XV, Merida-Yucatán, México, December, 2019 (jointly with [Hye-Won Kang](https://userpages.umbc.edu/~hwkang/))
-1. Invited session at the 2019 International Indian Statistical Association Conference (IISA 2019), Mumbai, India, December 2019 (jointly with [Arindam Fadikar](https://www.anl.gov/profile/arindam-fadikar))
+13. Invited session at the 2019 International Indian Statistical Association Conference (IISA 2019), Mumbai, India, December 2019 (jointly with [Arindam Fadikar](https://www.anl.gov/profile/arindam-fadikar))